2022 in Estonian football: Futsal Cup

-The 2021-22 Futsal Cup began on the 23rd of November and had sixteen competitors.
+The 2021-22 Futsal Cup began on 23 November and had sixteen competitors.
 There were nine teams from Coolbet Saaliliiga and seven teams from Esiliiga.
 The three teams, who took part in the league system, but decided against competing in the cup competition, were Sillamäe Alexela (Coolbet Saaliliiga), Tallinna Cosmos II and Kadrina Vitamin Well (both Esiliiga).
 In the end, Viimsi Smsraha and Tallinna Cosmos reached the final, which meant that for the first time in Futsal Cup history, the competition had the same two finalists in successive seasons.